Opinion | Nightmare ahead: Imagine the damage a 6-3 conservative Supreme Court could do

 They need to understand: A long argument about process and rhetoric is just what Republicans want.
 It’s the only thing that will stop this controversy from making Trump’s defeat in November significantly more likely.
 Republicans are more than happy to waste time talking about Senate procedures and who said what four years ago, because for them this is about one thing: power.
 If you have it, you can withstand all the criticism in the world.

 Questions of power surround everything Republicans believe and know about the Supreme Court.
 Holding and enhancing the court’s conservative majority is about guaranteeing the privileges of the powerful and limiting the ability of those with less power — workers, minority groups, poor people — to receive the meaningful protections of the law.
 It’s about undermining government’s power to address societal problems.
-And perhaps most of all, it’s about enabling the GOP to continue to hold political power despite enjoying the support of a minority of Americans.
+And, perhaps most of all, it’s about enabling the GOP to continue to hold political power despite enjoying the support of a minority of Americans.

 There is no better evidence than the status of the court itself: Despite the fact that the Republican presidential candidate has won the most votes in only one of the last seven presidential elections, in a matter of weeks the court could have a 6-3 conservative majority.
 The court has thus become one of the three foundations of Republican minority rule, the others being the electoral college and the Senate, where Wyoming’s 600,000 residents get two Republican senators to match the two Democrats who represent 40 million Californians.